Nisbo/another_mvg/README.md

 ⚠️ If you get the error that ```custom:content-card-another-mvg``` doesnt exist, clear the frontend / browser cache.

-⚠️ If you get the error state is undefined, wait a minute, there is currently no data available.
-After this, reload the page.
+⚠️ If you get the error ```state is undefined```, wait a minute, there is currently no data available.
+Afterwards, reload the page.

 ⚠️ If the card / dashboard  completly not show up, wait a minute till the entity get some data and reload the page.